skodak/mdc/README.md

 * `mdc/shared/mdc-compose.yml` - addition Composer changes for all projects

 The internal format of these shared files is the same as project configuration files.

+Adding or modifying these shared file requires full MDC rebuild.
+The only exception is modification of existing shared mdc-config.php file which can be done at any time.

 ## Security recommendations